-Sonu Nigam fast getting to be out of work as all his songs are being re-recorded
+Sonu Nigam fast getting to be out of work as all his songs in upcoming projects are being re-recorded with other singers

 Owing to his stance on the music royalty issue, songs composed with Sonu Nigam are being re-recorded with other singers now.

 So while the singer's voice has been edited out of songs in David Dhawan's film, 'Main Tera Hero', word has it that his songs in the films 'Kick' and 'Heropanti' too will be re-recorded with another singer.

 The singer says that he is not aware about being replaced in songs for the latter two films.
 He said, "I don't know who has sung my portion but I will not do something that is illegal.
 I have been fighting this injustice all along and change can be brought about only if others join me in this fight.
 I am not scared of being out of work because eventually good sense will prevail.''

 Both Bhushan Kumar and Ekta Kapoor, co-producers of 'Main Tera Hero', refused to comment.
 When contacted, the former asked us to get in touch with the film's producer while Kapoor denied knowledge of any such development.
 It may be recalled that Nigam was recently replaced by Mohit Chauhan in Shekhar Suman's 'Heartless'.